 If you do not have problems, such as a stroke, then typically no treatment is recommended.

-A PFO might need treatment if other heart defects are present or if you had a stroke caused by a blood clot.
+A PFO might be treated if you had a stroke caused by a blood clot.
 Treatment includes a catheter procedure or surgery to close the opening in the heart.

 To learn more, visit Healthwise.org